Mallorca airport closed after fake emergency diverts plane | DW | 06.11.2021

 Spain is one of the countries that bears the brunt of illegal migration to Europe from Africa and the Middle East.

-Its Ceuta and Melilla exclaves in north Africa regularly experience stormings of their border fences by large numbers of migrants and refugees.
+Its exclaves of Ceuta and Melilla in North Africa regularly experience crowds of migrants and refugees who storm their border fences in large numbers.

 With material from AFP news agency